Healthy Homes Assessment Wairoa

 What We Do

-As building inspectors, we take on all aspects of expert home inspects.
-We’re there to ensure you make the best decision when purchasing your next property.
+As building inspectors, we handle all elements of expert house inspects.
+We’re here to ensure you make the best choice when it comes to buying your next home.

-We specialise in a range of services to make sure you are fully informed of the condition of any property you may be thinking of buying or selling and also other solutions.
+We specialise in a variety of solutions to ensure you are completely informed about the condition of any property that you might be looking to purchase or sell along with other services.

-Our systematic method of conducting your house inspection and the most up-to-date software technology including digital photos imbedded into your reports, you can actually see any issues that could be discovered.
-Thanks to our comprehensive report, it’s no wonder we receive so many clients who recommend our service to family members and acquaintances.
+We have a systematic approach to your inspection of your home and the latest software technology including digital photos imbedded into the document, you can actually see any issues discovered.
+Thanks to our detailed report, it’s no wonder we get so many clients recommending our service to family and friends.

 • Pre Purchase & Pre Sale Reports